 Thanks!

-What do you look for when auditioning candidates for reality TV?Hi.
+Do you think it's just a matter of time before all U.S. companies move their customer support overseas?Hi.
 Not really a good spot here for me to describe the typical duties without some specific questions.
 You might try visiting a local TV station of National Weather Service office.
 Good luck!

 Hi Abby.
 I would say get as much education as you can in math and science.
 There are a lot of meteorology programs at great schools.
 Aside from a formal education I would advise you to do as much "networking" as possible.
 Join the local chapters of the American Meteorological Society (AMS) and National Weather Association (NWA).
 They love student members and you will meet some great people from a lot of different areas.
 Go and make friends with the folks at the closest National Weather Service office.
 Storm chasers are great folks who love to share their passion.
 You might also try for an internship in the weather office of one of your local television stations.
 The more people you meet and know the better.
 If you need more information let me know. kevinselle.com Good luck!